ZombiiTheCoder/JsonParser/readme.md

 	`) // returns Map of type map[string]any from json source file

 	// m.body accesses the contents of the json file
-	// jsonparser.Access changes type any to map[string]any to allow you to look through the map and see values
+	// JsonParser.Access changes type any to map[string]any to allow you to look through the map and see values
-	// jsonparser.Access takes a map[string]any for the tree and a string for the key body := jlib.Access(m, "body")
+	// JsonParser.Access takes a map[string]any for the tree and a string for the key body := jlib.Access(m, "body")

 	fmt.Println(jlib.Access(body, "d"))